 The anomaly

 The metric system is always more accurate and widely understood.
-You may use a conversion calculator for basic conversion of cups into grams but that’s not always accurate.
+A conversion calculator can help with cups to grams, but it might not always be accurate.

 Everyone across the globe understands 125 Grams of flour, but 1 cup of flour may lead to confusion.
 To use the metric system you need to buy a good kitchen weighing scale and know the exact measurement.